reactjs/react-docgen/README.md

 If a directory is passed, it is recursively traversed.
 ```

-By default, `react-docgen` will look for the exported component created through `React.createClass` in each file.
+By default, `react-docgen` will look for the exported component created through `React.createClass` or a class definition in each file.
 Have a look below for how to customize this behavior.

 Have a look at `example/` for an example of how to use the result to generate
 a markdown version of the documentation.